 Do I need a business license?
 We get this question all the time, and the answer depends on the specifics of the business you run.

-Most businesses know they need to register with their state (it can help you start building business credit for your company—get your business’s credit data for free on Nav), but getting a business license may or may not be necessary depending on your business type or your state’s licensing regulations.
+Most businesses know they need to register with their state (Nav customers can use the BusinessLauncher tool in their free Nav account to take their business to the next level), but getting a business license may or may not be necessary depending on your business type or your state’s licensing regulations.

 We found out that most states don’t have a comprehensive business licensing search website.
 Some do (such as New York and Oregon), others have a “one-stop” business registration website that includes permitting and licenses, and still others have a dedicated page directing business owners to contact their local town or city clerk for business licensing information.